vijay03/cs360v-f21/Lab0.md

 Next, we will start gdb.
 We will be using GDB a lot throughout these labs.
 It is an indispensible tool for systems programming and debugging.
 This lab will help introduce you to it.
 Here is a helpful reference sheet for [GDB commands](https://users.ece.utexas.edu/~adnan/gdb-refcard.pdf)

+You need to use a **patched** version of GDB for the project.
+We have already set up gdb for you in the VM at `~/gdb_7.7/`.
+Please use this version of the GDB.
+You will get an error (`packet too long`) if you use the default GDB.

-GDB should already be set up for you, but if you want to use a different machine, here is a way to set up GDB for the JOS computers.
-[GDB setup](https://github.com/vijay03/cs360v-f21/blob/main/tools.md).
+Here is a way to set up GDB if you are not using the VM: [GDB setup](https://github.com/vijay03/cs360v-f21/blob/main/tools.md).

 To start gdb, run
 ```